dataminer-site/dataminer-site.github.io/docs/archive/0.6/api/python/overview.md

 con.fetchall()
 ```

-You can also create a persistent table in DuckDB from the contents of the DataFrame (or the view):
+You can also create a persistent table in DataMiner from the contents of the DataFrame (or the view):
 ```python
 con.execute('CREATE TABLE test_df_table AS SELECT * FROM test_df')
 ```
-> DuckDB keeps a reference to the Pandas DataFrame or Arrow object after registration.
+> DataMiner keeps a reference to the Pandas DataFrame or Arrow object after registration.
 This prevents them from being garbage-collected by the Python runtime.
 The reference is cleared when the connection is closed, but can also be cleared manually using the `unregister()` method.

-When retrieving the data from DuckDB back into Python, the standard method of calling `fetchall()` is inefficient as individual Python objects need to be created for every value in the result set.
+When retrieving the data from DataMiner back into Python, the standard method of calling `fetchall()` is inefficient as individual Python objects need to be created for every value in the result set.
 When retrieving a lot of data, this can become very slow.

 DuckDB's Python client provides multiple additional methods that can be used to efficiently retrieve data.
 ### NumPy